uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 +type UndefinedDomain = symbol | SomeFunction | SomeConstructor | undefined;
 +type StringifyResultT<A> = A extends UndefinedDomain ? undefined : string;
 +type StringifyResult<A> = StringifyResultT<A> | SomeExtends<UndefinedDomain, A>;
++
++interface TypedNumberArray<
++  TArrayBuffer extends ArrayBufferLike = ArrayBufferLike,
++> {
++  /**
++   * Determines whether all the members of an array satisfy the specified test.
++   * @param predicate A function that accepts up to three arguments.
+The every method calls
++   * the predicate function for each element in the array until the predicate returns a value
++   * which is coercible to the Boolean value false, or until the end of the array.
++   * @param thisArg An object to which the this keyword can refer in the predicate function.
++   * If thisArg is omitted, undefined is used as the this value.
++   */
++  every<This = undefined>(
++    predicate: (
++      this: This,
++      value: number,
++      index: number,
++      array: this,
++    ) => boolean,
++    thisArg?: This,
++  ): boolean;
++  /**
++   * Returns the elements of an array that meet the condition specified in a callback function.
++   * @param predicate A function that accepts up to three arguments.
+The filter method calls
++   * the predicate function one time for each element in the array.
++   * @param thisArg An object to which the this keyword can refer in the predicate function.
++   * If thisArg is omitted, undefined is used as the this value.
++   */
++  filter<This = undefined>(
++    predicate: (
++      this: This,
++      value: number,
++      index: number,
++      array: this,
++    ) => boolean,
++    thisArg?: This,
++  ): TypedNumberArray;
++  /**
++   * Returns the value of the first element in the array where predicate is true, and undefined
++   * otherwise.
++   * @param predicate find calls predicate once for each element of the array, in ascending
++   * order, until it finds one where predicate returns true.
+If such an element is found, find
++   * immediately returns that element value.
+Otherwise, find returns undefined.
++   * @param thisArg If provided, it will be used as the this value for each invocation of
++   * predicate.
+If it is not provided, undefined is used instead.
++   */
++  find<This = undefined>(
++    predicate: (this: This, value: number, index: number, obj: this) => boolean,
++    thisArg?: This,
++  ): number | undefined;
++  /**
++   * Returns the index of the first element in the array where predicate is true, and -1
++   * otherwise.
++   * @param predicate find calls predicate once for each element of the array, in ascending
++   * order, until it finds one where predicate returns true.
+If such an element is found,
++   * findIndex immediately returns that element index.
+Otherwise, findIndex returns -1.
++   * @param thisArg If provided, it will be used as the this value for each invocation of
++   * predicate.
+If it is not provided, undefined is used instead.
++   */
++  findIndex<This = undefined>(
++    predicate: (this: This, value: number, index: number, obj: this) => boolean,
++    thisArg?: This,
++  ): number;
++  /**
++   * Performs the specified action for each element in an array.
++   * @param callbackfn  A function that accepts up to three arguments. forEach calls the
++   * callbackfn function one time for each element in the array.
++   * @param thisArg  An object to which the this keyword can refer in the callbackfn function.
++   * If thisArg is omitted, undefined is used as the this value.
++   */
++  forEach<This = undefined>(
++    callbackfn: (this: This, value: number, index: number, array: this) => void,
++    thisArg?: This,
++  ): void;
++  /**
++   * Calls a defined callback function on each element of an array, and returns an array that
++   * contains the results.
++   * @param callbackfn A function that accepts up to three arguments.
+The map method calls the
++   * callbackfn function one time for each element in the array.
++   * @param thisArg An object to which the this keyword can refer in the callbackfn function.
++   * If thisArg is omitted, undefined is used as the this value.
++   */
++  map<This = undefined>(
++    callbackfn: (
++      this: This,
++      value: number,
++      index: number,
++      array: this,
++    ) => number,
++    thisArg?: This,
++  ): TypedNumberArray;
++  /**
++   * Calls the specified callback function for all the elements in an array.
+The return value of
++   * the callback function is the accumulated result, and is provided as an argument in the next
++   * call to the callback function.
++   * @param callbackfn A function that accepts up to four arguments.
+The reduce method calls the
++   * callbackfn function one time for each element in the array.
++   */
++  reduce<U = number>(
++    callbackfn: (
++      previousValue: number | U,
++      currentValue: number,
++      currentIndex: number,
++      array: this,
++    ) => U,
++  ): number | U;
++  /**
++   * Calls the specified callback function for all the elements in an array.
+The return value of
++   * the callback function is the accumulated result, and is provided as an argument in the next
++   * call to the callback function.
++   * @param callbackfn A function that accepts up to four arguments.
+The reduce method calls the
++   * callbackfn function one time for each element in the array.
++   * @param initialValue If initialValue is specified, it is used as the initial value to start
++   * the accumulation.
+The first call to the callbackfn function provides this value as an argument
++   * instead of an array value.
++   */
++  reduce<U = number>(
++    callbackfn: (
++      previousValue: U,
++      currentValue: number,
++      currentIndex: number,
++      array: this,
++    ) => U,
++    initialValue: U,
++  ): U;
++  /**
++   * Calls the specified callback function for all the elements in an array, in descending order.
++   * The return value of the callback function is the accumulated result, and is provided as an
++   * argument in the next call to the callback function.
++   * @param callbackfn A function that accepts up to four arguments.
+The reduceRight method calls
++   * the callbackfn function one time for each element in the array.
++   */
++  reduceRight<U = number>(
++    callbackfn: (
++      previousValue: number | U,
++      currentValue: number,
++      currentIndex: number,
++      array: this,
++    ) => U,
++  ): number | U;
++  /**
++   * Calls the specified callback function for all the elements in an array, in descending order.
++   * The return value of the callback function is the accumulated result, and is provided as an
++   * argument in the next call to the callback function.
++   * @param callbackfn A function that accepts up to four arguments.
+The reduceRight method calls
++   * the callbackfn function one time for each element in the array.
++   * @param initialValue If initialValue is specified, it is used as the initial value to start
++   * the accumulation.
+The first call to the callbackfn function provides this value as an argument
++   * instead of an array value.
++   */
++  reduceRight<U = number>(
++    callbackfn: (
++      previousValue: U,
++      currentValue: number,
++      currentIndex: number,
++      array: this,
++    ) => U,
++    initialValue: U,
++  ): U;
++  /**
++   * Determines whether the specified callback function returns true for any element of an array.
++   * @param predicate A function that accepts up to three arguments.
+The some method calls
++   * the predicate function for each element in the array until the predicate returns a value
++   * which is coercible to the Boolean value true, or until the end of the array.
++   * @param thisArg An object to which the this keyword can refer in the predicate function.
++   * If thisArg is omitted, undefined is used as the this value.
++   */
++  some<This = undefined>(
++    predicate: (
++      this: This,
++      value: number,
++      index: number,
++      array: this,
++    ) => boolean,
++    thisArg?: This,
++  ): boolean;
++}
++
++interface TypedNumberArrayConstructor {
++  /**
++   * Creates an array from an array-like or iterable object.
++   * @param arrayLike An array-like or iterable object to convert to an array.
++   */
++  from(arrayLike: ArrayLike<number>): TypedNumberArray<ArrayBuffer>;
++  /**
++   * Creates an array from an array-like or iterable object.
++   * @param arrayLike An array-like or iterable object to convert to an array.
++   * @param mapfn A mapping function to call on every element of the array.
++   * @param thisArg Value of 'this' used to invoke the mapfn.
++   */
++  from<T, This = undefined>(
++    arrayLike: ArrayLike<T>,
++    mapfn: (this: This, v: T, k: number) => number,
++    thisArg?: This,
++  ): TypedNumberArray<ArrayBuffer>;
++}

 ```